Tips for Maintaining a Second Home from Afar

 - Fall Home Maintenance: How to Prepare Your House for the Winter

-Tip #3: Invest In a Smart Security System
+Tip #3: Invest In Smart Security

 Whether you visit your second home once a month or once a year, there are plenty of steps you can take to keep it safe when you aren’t physically there.